Far: Changing Tides: Gameplay

 Similar to Lone Sails, Changing Tides is a side-scrolling adventure video game in which the player assumes control of an unnamed driver of a large boat as they explore a post-apocalyptic world.
 While the game does not feature any combat scenario, the player character must drive the boat and manage its sail, solve environmental puzzles, and gather resources.
-As the player progresses, the ship will be upgraded to include a steam engine, and the player must keep the ship powered by burning fuel, and prevent the engine from overheating by spraying water on it.
+The ship can be upgraded to include a steam engine, and the player must keep the ship powered by burning fuel, and prevent the engine from overheating by spraying water on it.
 Eventually, the ship will turn into a submarine which opens up new paths for players to navigate the world.
 The game does not have a failed state, though some decisions made by players may damage the ship or cause the ship to lose momentum.
-Players may also need to repair the ships using the resources they have discovered in the game's world.
-The player may also occasionally need to leave the ship and solve simple environmental puzzles in order to remove obstacles that are blocking the boat.
+Players may also need to repair the ships using the resources they have discovered in the game's world and may occasionally need to leave the ship and solve simple environmental puzzles in order to remove obstacles that are blocking the way.

 Development

 Far: Changing Tides was developed by Swiss developer Okomotive, which consisted of a team of around ten people.
 Both director Don Schmocker and composer Joel Schoch returned for the project.
 Okomotive described Changing Tides as a "companion title" to Lone Sails, meaning that players do not need to play Lone Sails in order to understand the story of Changing Tides.
 Unlike the first game which is set in a world in which the ocean have dried up, Changing Tides is set in a post-apocalyptic world in which cities and civilizations have been flooded.

 Like Lone Sails, the team spent a lot of time developing on the game's environmental storytelling.
 The side-scrolling perspective allows the team to tightly control the story they wanted to tell.
 The game had a minimum amount of text, and the player is expected to solve puzzles with little to no handholding.
 According to Schmocker, this helped the player to develop a bond between them and their ship.
 Schmocker further added that designing the environment is more difficult in Changing Tides because it features a wide variety of landscapes such as lakes, rivers, and oceans.
 The larger variety of landscapes meant that each location needs to be more visually distinct and the team had to fill the world with more color when compared to that of Lone Sails.
 Because the game had no text, the story of the game and the background of the game's world are mostly communicated through the designs of various environmental assets.

 Okomotive and Frontier Foundry, the publishing label of Frontier Developments, announced the game during E3 2021.
-Originally set to be released in late 2021, it missed its original release window and the game was delayed released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on March 1, 2022.
+Originally set to be released in late 2021, it missed its original release window and the game was delayed.
+It was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on March 1, 2022.